 Arena in Pula is a Roman amphitheater that dates back to the 1st century and is considered to be one of the best preserved amphitheaters in the world.
 During summer it turns into a glorious stage which hosts some of the most renowned world musicians and the Pula Film Festival – the oldest national film festival

 * There's another famous film festival in Istria – it's held every summer in a small town called Motovun and it's a must event for every lover of independent film production.

-- Split: Diocletian's Palace - dates back to the 4th century and was built as a summer residence of the Roman emperor Diocletian.
+Diocletian's Palace dates back to the 4th century and was built as a summer residence of the Roman emperor Diocletian.
 It's considered to be one of the most interesting Croatian cultural monuments since it's not an example of a preserved Roman palace you can view only from a distance, but a lively and busy core of a modern-day city you can enjoy to the fullest: roam freely its centuries-old streets, have a coffee or dinner within its ancient walls.

-Dubrovnik: The Old City - encircled with impressive, 2000 meters long walls, the whole complex of the old Dubrovnik is a UNESCO-protected area.
+Encircled with impressive, 2000 meters long walls, the whole complex of the old Dubrovnik is a UNESCO-protected area.
 There's no doubt it will amaze you with its beautiful medieval architecture and you'll quickly realize why it's called the ''pearl of the Adriatic''.

 Hidden festivals you must see in Croatia 21/03/2019